posix23/tweet-suite/README.md

   - Senators' Tweets: https://github.com/fivethirtyeight/data/blob/master/twitter-ratio/senators.csv
   - 1.6 Million Tweets: https://www.kaggle.com/kazanova/sentiment140/data#
 - How the data were collected
   - Russian Troll Tweets: The data was collected by researchers Darren Linvill and Patrick Warren of Clemson University.
 They gathered the data using custom searches on a tool called Social Studio, owned by Salesforce and contracted for use by Clemson's Social Media Listening Center.
+We are only using the first data set which only contains around 24000 troll tweets of Russian.